realamirhe/immer-store/README.md

 ## Using effects

-Instead of importing 3rd party libraries and writing code with browser side effects etc. **immer-state-tree** allows you to separate it from your application logic in the actions.
+Instead of importing 3rd party libraries and writing code with browser side effects etc. **immer-store** allows you to separate it from your application logic in the actions.
 This creates a cleaner codebase and you get several other benefits:

 1. All the code in your actions will be domain specific, no low level generic APIs
 2. Your actions will have less code and you avoid leaking out things like URLs, types etc.